Sicilian vote, Berlusconi threat add to Italy uncertainty

-With the count half completed after a regional election on Sunday, center-left candidate Renato Crocetta was on course to become next governor and there were strong gains for the anti-establishment 5-Star Movement of comic Beppe Grillo.
+ROME (Reuters) - Former Italian premier Silvio Berlusconi faced a fresh setback on Monday as early counting in a local election in Sicily showed his divided center-right party trailing in a former stronghold and big gains for the anti-establishment 5 Star Movement.

-A record abstention level also underscored deep voter disillusion with the choices on offer in the island region that has been a byword for wasteful and corrupt administration and which came close to bankruptcy earlier this year.
+The election for a regional government in Sicily is a major test ahead of a national poll in April but the picture has been confused by Berlusconi’s weekend attack on Prime Minister Mario Monti’s government.

-The election for a regional government in Sicily is a major test ahead of a national poll in April but the picture has been confused by Berlusconi’s threat at the weekend to pull support from Prime Minister Mario Monti and bring down his government before an election expected in April.
+As counting got under way following the vote on Sunday, center-left candidate Renato Crocetta said he was leading in several constituencies, although results from key centers including the eastern city of Catania remained to be counted.

-Almost 53 percent of Sicilian voters stayed away from ballot booths while Grillo’s 5-Star movement built on its success in local elections in May, reinforcing its position as a prime vehicle for voter anger over a painful recession.
+Turnout was low, with almost 53 percent of voters staying away while the 5 Star Movement led by fiery comic Beppe Grillo appeared to have built on its success in local elections in May, reinforcing its position as a prime vehicle for voter anger.

-Crocetta had some 30 percent of the vote for regional governor, ahead of the center-right candidate Nello Musumeci on 25 percent, 5-Star candidate Giancarlo Cancelleri on 19 percent and Gianfranco Micciche, a conservative who split from Berlusconi’s camp, on 15 percent.
+With some 10 percent of ballots counted, Crocetta had 31.8 percent of the vote for regional governor, ahead of the center-right candidate Nello Musumeci on 26 percent, 5-Star candidate Giancarlo Cancelleri on 16.6 percent and Gianfranco Micciche, a conservative who split from Berlusconi’s camp, on 15.8 percent.

-A deep recession, repeated tax hikes and spending cuts and a wave of lurid political scandals have infuriated voters who have turned away from the mainstream parties and contributed to Grillo’s spectacular rise.
+A deep recession, repeated tax hikes and spending cuts and a wave of lurid political scandals have created a mood of deep disillusion among voters who have turned away from mainstream parties and contributed to Grillo’s spectacular rise.

 The billionaire former prime minister, convicted of tax fraud last week, attacked Monti’s austerity policies on Saturday, announcing that the PDL may withdraw its support and bring the government down.